scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Didn't have soylent for lunch today because of a going away party, but for dinner I had soylent and it was tasty.

+### Day 273

+Soylent for lunch today, though also had some extra food because work fed us some steak and other really good stuff.
+Soylent for dinner as well.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/